gchq/stroom-docs/content/en/docs/HOWTOs/Authentication/CreateUserHowTo.md

 {{< screenshot "HOWTOs/UI-AddUser-07.png" >}}Stroom UI New User - User configuration - show user added{{< /screenshot >}}

-At this, one can close the `Users and Groups` configuration window by pressing the {{< stroom-btn "Close" >}} button at the bottom right of the window.
+At this point, one can close the `Users and Groups` configuration window by pressing the {{< stroom-btn "Close" >}} button at the bottom right of the window.